 The city has now achieved the coveted accreditation seven years’ running.
 The initiative is led by Aberdeen Inspired, with support from Police Scotland, Aberdeen City Council, Street Pastors, venues and other key stakeholders.

 The Purple Flag recognises the partners’ commitment to promoting a safe and secure night time economy.
 But the award is also about having a good time and ensuring there are enticing reasons to come out of an evening.
 To meet this requirement, Aberdeen Inspired also leads special occasions and events that attract visitors and boost businesses at the same time.

-This year the group is running ‘Inspired Nights on the Green’, a series of street food events in one of Aberdeen’s most historic and intriguing districts.
-One of the oldest known parts of Aberdeen, the Green is now renowned for hosting a range of independent retailers, bars, cafes and restaurants.
-Inspired Nights on the Green offers residents and visitors outdoor, fully-licenced events serving up food, drink and entertainment.
-Running from April to September, these events also take advantage of the longer nights in the north east of Scotland.
+This year Aberdeen Inspired ran Inspired Nights on The Green, a series of street food events in one of Aberdeen’s most historic and intriguing districts.
+One of the oldest known parts of Aberdeen, The Green is now renowned for hosting a range of independent retailers, bars, cafes and restaurants.
+This year, Inspired Nights on The Green ran from April through to September, offering residents and visitors outdoor, fully-licensed events serving up tasty drinks, delicious food and engaging entertainment throughout the season when nights in the north east of Scotland are longer.

 A big focus for the organisation is working towards creating a vibrant night-time economy.
 As part of this, Aberdeen Inspired brought in an ‘Alive After 5’ strategy, which showcases everything Aberdeen city centre has to offer.